ebingrav/avwiki/Category:Fusiliers.md

 track of all stone hits have CONFIG +BATTLESELF configured.

-Another aspect of Fusilier gameplay is their proficiency with [ thrown weapons](:Category:Throwing_Weapons "wikilink").
+Another aspect of Fusilier gameplay is their proficiency with [ thrown weapons](:Category:Throwing_Weapons.md "wikilink").
 When scattershoting is impractical (hero groups moving quickly, one-rounding mobs, or lack of ammo) thrown weapons can give a moderate boost to damage, but they will require foddering and often pick-up triggers, lest they be left behind.

 ### Training